Table of Contents

 The Faculty of Applied Science & Engineering has five departments: Architecture & Environmental Design; Building Science (formerly Architectural Science); Civil Engineering; Chemical Engineering & Applied Chemistry; Urbanism has both undergraduate programs with an option to specialize after graduation or pursue an Honours degree program.

 Columbia College Chicago is a private, four-year institution located in the heart of downtown Chicago.
-The college was founded in 1890 and offers undergraduate and graduate degrees through its seven schools: the School of Arts and Sciences, School of
+The college was founded in 1890 and offers undergraduate and graduate degrees through its seven schools.

 It has several international partnerships with universities abroad and off-campus degree completion programs that can be completed anywhere in the world.
 In addition, its full-time programs are available on campus or online across North America.

 The University of Toronto is a leading research university, one of the top universities in Canada, ranked as the best MFA colleges in Canada, the best university in North America, and the second-best university in the world.
 It’s also consistently placed among the top 20 worldwide.

 Sprawling across the city, the University of Toronto has two campuses: St George downtown and Scarborough, south of Steeles Avenue East.
 Meanwhile, the St George campus is home to most faculties and schools, including arts & humanities; science & engineering; social sciences & law; management & professional development; medicine & dentistry.